Land, periode | Componisten |

 a.
 Opera Seria - serious, or tragic Italian opera, with plots drawn from the legends of antiquity

 b.
-Comic Opera - Opera Comique (France), Opera Buffa (Italy), Ballad Opera (England) and Singspiel (Germany); Mozart was master of this genre
+Comic Opera - Opera Comique (France), Opera Buffa (Italy), Ballad Opera (England) and Singspiel (Germany); Mozart was master of this genre1.)
+Sung in the vernacular

 2.)
 Down-to-earth plots